aarong/feedme-client/DEV.md

   The transport state must synchronously become `connecting` and the `connecting` event must be emitted asynchronously.

-  The transport must subsequently emit either `connected` or `disconnected` as appropriate.
+  The transport must subsequently emit either `connect` or `disconnect` as appropriate.

   The library will not call this method unless the transport state is